 Gametime means that it's time for the speakers to go nuts - the sound system is all right, not great, not terrible, but it's LOUD.
 Music selection is mostly heavy rock and metal, which I suppose fits the profile of small, middle-of-nowhere towns being into death metal and such, but at that volume it's really annoying and distracting.
 The goal horn is equally loud, and drowns out all crowd noise at every goal.
 The Huskies' mascot is a pretty good one by mascot standards; entertaining in the spirit of the San Diego Chicken or the Phillie Phanatic, but for some unknown reason it's not a husky.
 I don't actually know what it is, but my guess would be that the team bought it second-hand at a going-out-of-business sale from another sports team, probably called the "Wildcats" or "Panthers" or something.
 Oh, and for some reason he's called "Lappy".
 (I'm told he was named for either locally-born Hockey Hall of Famer Jacques Lapierre or his brother Gilles.)
 The crowd is pretty good in Rouyn-Noranda - about what you'd expect from an ancient rink in a small town.
 They're not the loudest crowd in the CHL, but the atmosphere is pretty decent.

 Arena Dave Keon is one of the few remaining CHL arenas under 3,000 capacity, and it feels like it.
 While it's spacious in places, you still never really lose sight of the fact you're in a small arena.
-The building is past its fiftieth birthday now, and it's quite run-down as well - the wear and tear shows in many places, including paint peeling off the walls in spots.
+The building was quite run-down in places when I visited in 2007, with the wear and tear showing in many places, including paint peeling off the walls in spots, but the rink was comprehensively renovated in 2011, so I imagine that's no longer the case.
 It's also got the requisite quirks of any old building, including a penalty box setup I haven't seen anywhere else.
 Instead of box, timekeeper's bench, box like everywhere else, in Noranda it goes box, box, timekeeper's bench.
 As a result, only a low pane of glass separates the two boxes, and I would imagine that brawls have happened before as a result of the weird setup.

 The low capacity, high-energy crowd, and run-down charm lends a very cool old-school atmosphere to attending a Huskies game.
 Only 40 km from the Ontario border at Virginiatown, the Huskies draw in a fair number of supporters from nearby Kirkland Lake.
 It's still a very French atmosphere in town, but English fans fill the stands too.
 While the team doesn't go out of their way to accomodate them, Noranda is just like Bathurst and Val-d'Or in that an Anglo can feel welcome there in his own language.
 The trip up to Abitibi is a legendary one for any away fan, but rest assured, you won't be disappointed if you do it.
 Both cities and both arenas have their own quirky charm, and the hockey, as ever in the CHL, is as good as it gets.